 - Use a level-1 heading for the page title or main content heading.

 For more information and examples, see Headings and titles.

 - Use meaningful link text.
 Links should make sense when read out of context.

 - Don't use click here or read this document.
 Some people who use screen readers jump from link to link to scan a page and need to understand what a link contains.

 - Use a standard phrase to clue readers in if you use an in-page link, so they know where the link is sending them.
 For more information, see Links to sections on the same page.

 - When possible, avoid adjacent links.
 Instead, put a character in between to separate them.

 - If a link downloads a file, indicate this action and the file type in the link text.

-- For every image, provide alt text that adequately summarizes the intent of each image.
+- For every image, provide an alt attribute.
+For alt attributes that contain alt text, use alt text that adequately summarizes the intent of each image.
+If the image is purely decorative, use empty alt text.

 - Don't present new information in images.
 Always provide an equivalent text explanation with the image.